AlaBenAicha/Evenage/README.md

 # Laravel-React Event Management System

-Starter Boilerplate SPA made with Laravel and React.
+Made with Laravel and React.

 ## Features